circleci/circleci-docs/jekyll/_cci2/workflows.md

 For example, Scala projects typically require lots of CPU for compilation in the build job.
 In contrast, the Scala test jobs are not CPU-intensive and may be parallelised across containers well.
 Using a larger container for the build job and saving the compiled data into the workspace enables the test containers to use the compiled Scala from the build job.

 A second example is a project with a `build` job that builds a jar and saves it to a workspace.
-The `build` job fans-out into the `integration-test`, `unit-test`, and `code-coverage` to run those tests in parallel using the jar.
+The `build` job fans-out into the `integration-test`, `unit-test`, and `code-coverage` to run those tests concurrently using the jar.

 To persist data from a job and make it available to other jobs, configure the job to use the `persist_to_workspace` key.
 Files and directories named in the `paths:` property of `persist_to_workspace` will be uploaded to the workflow's temporary workspace relative to the directory specified with the `root` key.
 The files and directories are then uploaded and made available for subsequent jobs (and re-runs of the workflow) to use.